Explore Anguilla's Waters from Above and Below

 SHOAL BAY EAST

-Ranked by Condé Nast and Travel + Leisure as best beaches, this two-mile stretch of pink-tinted sand offers top-notch snorkeling, kayaking and swimming in warm turquoise waters.
+Ranked by Condé Nast and Travel + Leisure as best beaches, this one and a half-mile stretch of pink-tinted sand offers top-notch snorkeling, kayaking and swimming in warm turquoise waters.
 Casual open-air restaurants and laid-back beach bars line the shore, perfect for watching the evening sunset.

 SANDY GROUND BEACH